jakobtfaber/Denario/README.md

 - [🎥 YouTube channel](https://www.youtube.com/@denario-ai)

+## Last updates

+- October 9, 2025 - A paper fully generated with Denario has been accepted for publication in the [Open Conference of AI Agents for Science 2025](https://openreview.net/forum?id=LENY7OWxmN), the 1st open conference with AI as primary authors.

 ## Installation

 To install denario create a virtual environment and pip install it.
 We recommend using Python 3.12: